 We operate in an increasingly competitive travel industry.
-Many of our current and potential competitors, including hotels themselves (both hotel chains and independent hotels), and metasearch engines, such as Kayak, TripAdvisor and Google Hotel Ads, locally focused metasearch engines, such as Qunar, OTAs, such as Booking.com, Ctrip and Brand Expedia, alternative accommodation websites, such as Airbnb and HomeAway, and other hotel websites, have been in existence longer, may have larger user bases, may have a wider ranges of products and services and may have greater brand recognition and customer loyalty in certain markets and/or significantly greater financial, marketing, personnel, technical and other resources than we do.
+Many of our current and potential competitors, including hotels themselves (both hotel chains and independent hotels), and metasearch engines, such as Kayak, TripAdvisor, Trip.com and Google Hotel Ads, locally focused metasearch engines, such as Qunar, OTAs, such as Booking.com, Ctrip and Brand Expedia, alternative accommodation websites, such as Airbnb and Vrbo (previously HomeAway), and other hotel websites, may have been in existence longer, may have larger user bases, may have wider ranges of products and services and may have greater brand recognition and customer loyalty in certain markets and/or significantly greater financial, marketing, personnel, technical and other resources than we do.
 Some of these competitors may be able to offer products and services on more favorable terms than we can.
-Metasearch websites, particularly Google Hotel Ads, are also expanding globally, are becoming increasingly competitive and are, in some cases, adopting strategies and developing technologies and websites that are very similar to ours.
+Google Hotel Ads and other metasearch websites, continue to expand globally, are increasingly competitive, have access to large numbers of users, and, in some cases, continue to adopt strategies and develop technologies and websites that are very similar to ours.
+In particular, Google Hotel Ads has invested into its own hotel metasearch product, trying to capture more of the available profit margin in the online travel industry and thereby grow its own profit base.
+In addition, relatively new industry participants, such as Airbnb and Trip.com, have recently increased their activities across Western markets, which has further intensified competition.
 Competition could result in higher traffic acquisition costs, lower CPC levels and reduced margins on our advertising services, loss of market share, reduced user traffic to our websites and reduced advertising by hotel companies and other accommodation advertisers on our websites.
 If fewer advertisers choose to advertise on our website, we will have less information available to display, which makes our services less valuable to users.

 In addition, many of these competitors may be able to devote significantly greater resources to marketing and promotional campaigns; attracting and retaining key employees; securing participation of hotels and access to hotel information, including proprietary or exclusive content; website and systems development; research and development; and enhancing the speed at which their services return user search results.
 Our competitors may also be able to adjust their marketing spend more quickly or allocate it more efficiently than we can or improve their product more quickly and effectively, especially since they have more complete information about their users than we do about ours.
-Many of these competitors may also offer user incentives, such as loyalty points or priority access to services, which may not be available if users book through third-party sites or services.
-Some of our competitors continue to conduct advertising campaigns expressly designed to drive consumer traffic directly to their websites.
-Furthermore, certain alternative accommodation and OTA websites have added other travel services, such as tours, activities, hotel and flight bookings, any of which could further extend their reach into the travel market.
+Many of these competitors may also offer user incentives, such as loyalty awards or priority access to services, which may not be available if users book through third-party sites or services.

-As a result, competition and consolidation, individually or in the aggregate, could result in higher traffic acquisition costs, reduced operating margins, loss of market share, reduced user traffic to our websites and reduced advertising by OTAs and hotels on our websites, which could have an adverse impact on our CPCs.
+As a result, competition, individually or in the aggregate, could result in higher traffic acquisition costs, reduced operating margins, loss of market share, reduced user traffic to our websites and reduced advertising by OTAs and hotels on our websites, which could have an adverse impact on our CPCs.
 This, in turn, may have a material adverse effect on our business, results of operations, financial condition and prospects.
-In addition, competition and consolidation among our advertisers may cause some of them to have financial difficulties, default on or materially delay their obligations to pay us for services we have already provided or become insolvent.
-As a result, we may not be able to compete successfully against current and future competitors, and competition and/or consolidation among advertisers may have a material adverse effect on our business, results of operations, financial condition and prospects.
+In addition, competition among our advertisers may cause some of them to have financial difficulties, default on or materially delay their obligations to pay us for services we have already provided or become insolvent.
+As a result, we may not be able to compete successfully against current and future competitors, and competition among advertisers may have a material adverse effect on our business, results of operations, financial condition and prospects.